otsojm/Portfolio/README.md

 ### Public repositories

-- "Person Database as a pre-assigment for summer job application 2022 (ReactJS, TypeScript, Java, Spring Boot, REST and PostgreSQL).
+- "Person Database" as a pre-assigment for summer job 2022 (ReactJS, TypeScript, Java, Spring Boot, REST and PostgreSQL).
   - [Pre-Assigment Front-End](https://github.com/otsojm/hh-react-personal-trainer)

 - Personal Trainer Application made with React PWA to manage customers and their trainings within database.